 Satisfactory Academic Progress (SAP) is used to define successful completion of coursework toward a degree to maintain eligibility for student financial aid.
-This policy is applied in the same way to students receiving any kind of aid whether it is federal, state, or institutional.
+This policy is applied in the same way to students receiving federal or institutional financial aid.
 Students must meet both qualitative and quantitative standards.